devrawl/stratosmining/docs/howto-install-stratos-sds-node.md

 ## Activate node

 You will interact the node through a custom terminal.
-To open it, run these commands:
+Detach from the previous tmux or open a new SSH connection and run these commands:

 ```sh
 cd $HOME/rsnode